 Now technically these aren't "white chocolate" as I used the vanilla flavored Wilton's candy melts.
 However, in my experience, they taste very similar to white chocolate and furthermore, they are MUCH easier to use than actual white chocolate chips.
 When melting white chocolate chips, they can be very tedious and they're more finicky than melting semi-sweet morsels.
 So in turn, they burn easily, clump easily, and are just difficult in general to achieve the right consistency for dipping.

 That being said, if you want an authentic "white chocolate" oreo, by all means, replace the candy melts with white chocolate chips.
-Just be very careful during your melting process (and have a bag of candy melts on hand in case the frustration sets in - they're $2.99/bag at Michaels so trust me, it's worth it to have a security blanket).
+Just be very careful during your melting process (and have a bag of candy melts on hand in case the frustration sets in - they're $2.99/bag at Michaels so trust me, the security blanket is well worth the couple of bucks).

 So first, chop up all your Andes peppermint candies - they can be roughly chopped since they'll just be sprinkled on the top of your dipped cookie.